ImpowerGames/impower/concept-generator/README.md

 1. A concept generator takes a list of tags that represent a concept (e.g. ["legal", "demon"])
 2. Checks a `terms.json` file for any terms that are related to those tags (e.g. ["advocate", "devil"])
-3. Scans `phrases.yaml` for any common English phrases that contain any of those related terms (e.g. "Devil's Advocate")
+3. Scans `phrases.txt` for any common English phrases that contain any of those related terms (e.g. "Devil's Advocate")
 4. And finally, suggests these phrases to the user!

 Phrases are ranked by a basic relevancy algorithm (more info on this algorithm can be found in the section titled `Impower Relevancy Algorithm`)